 Step 14: Educate your team on session security

-Ensuring the security of sessions in Office 365 is crucial for protecting your organization’s data and preventing unauthorized access.
+Ensuring the security of sessions in My Office 24/7 is crucial for protecting your organization’s data and preventing unauthorized access.
 It is important to educate your team on best practices for session security to minimize the risk of data breaches.

 Why is session security important?

-All sessions in Office 365, whether accessed from a web browser or a mobile device, are potential entry points for hackers.
+All sessions in My Office 24/7, whether accessed from a web browser or a mobile device, are potential entry points for hackers.
 Educating your team on session security helps create awareness about the risks and empowers them to take the necessary precautions to protect sensitive information.

 Best practices for session security

-• Regularly review and revoke access: Keep track of user sessions and regularly review and revoke any unnecessary access.
-This helps ensure that only authorized users have access to Office 365.
+- Regularly review and revoke access: Keep track of user sessions and regularly review and revoke any unnecessary access.
+This helps ensure that only authorized users have access to My Office 24/7.

-• Regularly update software: Keep Office 365 and all relevant software up to date to ensure you have the latest security patches and bug fixes.
+- Regularly update software: Keep My Office 24/7 and all relevant software up to date to ensure you have the latest security patches and bug fixes.

-By educating your team on session security and enforcing these best practices, you can significantly reduce the risk of unauthorized access and protect your organization’s sensitive data in Office 365.
+By educating your team on session security and enforcing these best practices, you can significantly reduce the risk of unauthorized access and protect your organization’s sensitive data in My Office 24/7.

 Step 15: Regularly review security best practices